suruthiii/ram_dump_extractor/README.md

 # Memory Analysis Workflow

-This repository contains scripts to extract process information from memory dumps using Volatility 3 and convert the output into structured JSON events.
+This repository contains scripts to extract process information from memory dumps using Volatility 3 and convert the output into structured JSON (CASE Standard) events.

 ---